LambdaTest/hackathon/README.md

 ```

 ## Prizes 🥳
-- Top 10 teams who successfully complete the above challenge would be given gift vouchers of $200 each.
+- Top 10 teams who complete the above challenge successfully would be given gift vouchers of $200 each.
-- Top 3 team members would be eligible for a 2 month paid internship focused on Open Source tech at Lambdatest Inc.
+- Top 3 team members would be eligible for a two month paid internship focused on Open Source tech at Lambdatest Inc.